alexanderkozlenko/random-org/README.md

 ### Features

+- The client supports operation cancellation via the `CancellationToken`.
-- The client has an ability to use a custom `HttpMessageInvoker` instance to do HTTP requests.
+- The client supports usage of a custom `HttpMessageInvoker` instance to execute HTTP requests.
 A custom message invoker must have at least `2` minutes timeout for a request according to RANDOM.ORG API requirements.
-- All operations support cancellation via `CancellationToken`.

 ### Specifics